 What is the nursing diagnosis for hyperglycemia?

-To diagnose hyperglycemia, nurses use several methods.
+To diagnose nursing diagnosis of hyperglycemia, nurses use several methods.
 They check vital signs and review lab results.
 They also look at cardiac enzymes.

 They look for blood glucose levels, symptoms, and how symptoms change when blood sugar is normal.
 They document fluid balance, nutrition, and insulin use.
 They also track urine color and patient education.